Dancing at Lughnasa (film)

 Dancing at Lughnasa is a 1998 Irish-British-American period drama film adapted from the 1990 Brian Friel play Dancing at Lughnasa, directed by Pat O'Connor.

 The film competed in the Venice Film Festival of 1998.
 It won an Irish Film and Television Award for Best Actor in a Female Role by Brid Brennan.
-It was also nominated for 6 other awards, including the Irish Film and Television Award for Best Feature Film and the Best Actress Award for Meryl Streep.
+It was also nominated for six other awards, including the Irish Film and Television Award for Best Feature Film and the Best Actress Award for Meryl Streep.

+Plot

+Kate Mundy (Meryl Streep) is the eldest of five sisters living together in a small house in Ireland in 1936.
+The only one with a steady job, Kate oversees the various conflicting personalities.
+Though none of the women is married, Christina (Catherine McCormack) has a young son named Michael.
+The household works well in its fashion, but after the sisters' addle-minded brother, Jack (Michael Gambon), shows up, then Michael's father, Gerry (Rhys Ifans), things are unlikely to stay the same.